 The Audrey Flack Short Term Fellowship

+Application submission for the Audrey Flack Short-Term Fellowship will open on December 1, 2026.
 The Audrey Flack Short-Term Fellowship is open to predoctoral, postdoctoral, and senior scholars researching topics in American art who reside, work, or attend school outside of commuting distance from Washington, D.C.
 Researchers whose personal circumstances (i.e., financial constraints, employment conditions, care-giving responsibilities, or other limitations) preclude them from participating in longer-term residencies are encouraged to apply.
+Applicants must submit a statement justifying the rationale for a short-term fellowship.

 The Betsy James Wyeth Fellowship in Native American Art